Coming Soon!

 High on anyone's shopping list has to be braided lines, more often for looks, than functionality!
 Modern stock lines are more than adequate for the majority of riders, but aero-quip hoses DO look the business!
 The only serious problem with stock lines is the fact that they can perish over extended periods of time and the fittings become corroded.
 On average, 80% of the lines taken off road bikes are usually fine!
 This isn't to say that under the right conditions, a braided set-up isn't a superb upgrade though, and great attention must be paid to the braking system at all times.
 If replacing lines, braided steel is the logical replacement!

-Finding brake lines custom made for the NSR range can be difficult, so persevere, and if you do have to have them made to order make sure you allow for enough free length for when the suspension is fully extended, the last thing you want is to have the front wheel in the air and the lines ripping themselves out of their sockets... it does happen, often!!
+Finding brake lines custom made for the NSR range can be difficult, so persevere, and if you do have to have them made to order make sure you allow for enough free length for when the suspension is fully extended, the last thing you want is to have the front wheel in the air and the lines ripping themselves out of their sockets... it does happen, often!

 Most companies will supply a clear 'heat-shrink' PVC coating now, and it is highly recommended for keeping the braiding clean from brake dust.

 Another highly recommended addition is a bleed nipple on the master cylinder, and an item included in the MC28's HRC kit.
 (HRC part# 45530-NX5-000) This makes bleeding the system much easier when replacing the fluid.
 As this is an RS125 part, it may need to be ordered through an HRC dealer.
-Alternative items are available from companies like Goodridge and Earles.

 The RS125 bleed bolt is longer than the NSR's so use 2 copper washers for each join instead of 1, as spacers.